perez987/macOS-26-Tahoe-on-Z390-with-OpenCore/README.md

 ### USB Ports Map

-Apple has changed the name of the USB port properties in the USBMap.kext files in macOS Tahoe.
+Apple has changed the name of the USB port properties in USBMap.kext files in macOS Tahoe.
 Where previously there was:

 <br>
 <p align="center">